 - 5.1 Planning policy will guide sustainability proposals.
-The redevelopment of this site will specifically contribute to the Council's policies of: - Creating and establishing a sustainable neighbourhood by providing a range of quality new homes in terms of tenure, size and affordability to meet the housing needs of the local community. - Creating an attractive and distinctive centre with high quality design of buildings and public spaces.
+The redevelopment of the Land will specifically contribute to the Council's policy of: - Creating and establishing a sustainable neighbourhood by providing a range of quality new homes in terms of tenure, size and affordability to meet the housing needs of the local community - 5.2 The Council has set ambitious plans for housing delivery and has demanding housing targets to reach from the Mayor of London.
+The development of the scheme could contribute to meeting these targets by providing 83 units of new housing.